maphew/zadam-trilium-wiki/Scripts.md

 [[images/button-script.png]]

-First take a look at the red point above - this what we want to achieve - new button in UI which will create new note representing a task/todo item.
+First take a look at the red circle all the way on the top - this what we want to achieve - new button in UI which will create new note representing a task/todo item.

 Red point below the first one marks the note type we have create for this script - it's "JavaScript frontend".
 It's frontend because adding button to UI is clearly frontend responsibility.